trentcowden/Waha/README.md

 Relevant files:

-- `interfaces/setAndLessonInfo.ts`
+- `/functions/setAndLessonDataFunctions.ts`
-- `components/VideoPlayer.tsx`
+- `/components/VideoPlayer.tsx`
-- `components/AlbumArt.tsx`
+- `/components/AlbumArt.tsx`
-- `components/PlayScreenTitle.tsx`
+- `/components/PlayScreenTitle.tsx`

 ## Groups

 Waha is designed to be used in a group!
 Groups are stored locally in the app using redux.
 See `redux/reducers/groups.ts` for the type definition for a Group which lists all of its attributes.
-The important aspect of them for this document is that each group has a specific Language associated with it, and this is how the Language to be displayed in the app is decided.
+The important aspect of them for this document is that each Group has a specific Language associated with it, and this is how the Language to be displayed in the app is decided.
 Waha has an **Active Group** at all times, and the Language that the app is in is determined by the Active Group.

 Relevant files:

-- `redux/reducers/activeGroup.ts`
+- `/redux/reducers/activeGroup.ts`
-- `redux/reducers/groups.ts`
+- `/redux/reducers/groups.ts`
-- `screens/GroupsScreen.tsx`
+- `/screens/GroupsScreen.tsx`
-- `modals/AddEditGroupModal.tsx`
+- `/modals/AddEditGroupModal.tsx`
-- `components/GroupNameTextInput.tsx`
+- `/components/GroupNameTextInput.tsx`
-- `components/EmojiViewer.tsx`
+- `/components/EmojiViewer.tsx`
-- `components/GroupItem.tsx`
+- `/components/GroupItem.tsx`
-- `components/GroupAvatar.tsx`
+- `/components/GroupAvatar.tsx`
-- `components/GroupListHeader.tsx`
+- `/components/GroupListHeader.tsx`
-- `components/GroupItemMT.tsx`
+- `/components/GroupItemMT.tsx`

 ## Progress